euroargodev/argopy/docs/install.rst

 Required dependencies
 ---------------------

-- aiohttp
+- xarray < 2024.3.0 This is because of `this issue <https://github.com/pydata/xarray/issues/8909>`_ (see also :issue:`390` and :issue:`404`).
+As of March 2025, a fix is on the way at `xarray <https://github.com/pydata/xarray/pull/9273>`_ but not yet available.
+- scipy and numpy < 2 because of the xarray limitation.
 - erddapy
-- fsspec
-- netCDF4
+- netCDF4 and h5netcdf
-- scipy
-- toolz
+- fsspec and toolz
-- xarray < 2024.3.0 (because of `this issue <https://github.com/pydata/xarray/issues/8909>`_)
-- requests
+- requests and aiohttp
-- decorator
-- packaging
+- decorator and packaging

-Note that Erddapy_ is required because `erddap <https://coastwatch.pfeg.noaa.gov/erddap/information.html>`_ is the default data fetching backend.

 Requirement dependencies details can be found `here <https://github.com/euroargodev/argopy/network/dependencies#requirements.txt>`_.